emberjs/rfcs/text/0000-extensible-inspector.md

 Having a better devtools should make the learning curve better for Ember.
 The devtools would be installed automatically as you install addons so there’s no need to teach this to the users.

-We will need to create a documentation for addon authors on how to hook into the inspector and the running Ember app to provide devtools.
+We will need to create documentation for addon authors on how to hook into the inspector and the running Ember app to provide devtools.

 ## Drawbacks